LorenvXn/mu3/Jupyter_approach/README.md

 <i> where hehe.json contains line:</i>  { "weather" : "news" }
  </br>

- The kafka and zookeeper configuration is done with the help of json files, and not passing json as argument.
+ The kafka and zookeeper configuration is done with the help of json files, and not by passing json as argument.
- Feel free to change the code accordingly, and make it run from Jupyter notebooks.
+ Feel free to change the code accordingly, to make it run from Jupyter notebooks.

  <br>